 - Onion — Red is best but use your favorite

-- Salsa – this pineapple salsa is great, or pineapple chipotle salsa or your favorite store bought salsa
+- Salsa — this pineapple salsa is great, or chipotle salsa or your favorite store bought salsa

 How to Make Tacos Al Pastor

 - Make the al pastor marinade: Begin by adding the achiote paste, chili powders, garlic powder, oregano, cumin, salt, pepper, vinegar, pineapple and orange juices in a blender and blend until combined.
 (You could also whisk them together although the blender is faster to make the al pastor marinade.)

 - Thinly slice the pork, place it in a large ziplock bag, and pour the marinade into the bag, seal, and squish everything around to coat evenly.

 - Marinate for at least 4 hours, or up to 3 days, in the fridge.

-Line a baking pan with foil and place an oven rack on the lowest rung.
-Because of the height of the tower of meat you’ll be building, known as a trompo in Spanish, no other oven racks will fit above it so remove those.
+- Assemble the tower: Line a baking pan with foil and place an oven rack on the lowest rung.
+(Because of the height of the tower of meat you’ll be building, known as a trompo in Spanish, no other oven racks will fit above it so remove those.)

-Cut a wooden skewer in half or so that it fits in your oven and then stack two thick slices of pineapple in the middle of the pan and poke the skewer through them.
+- Cut a wooden skewer in half or so that it fits in your oven and then stack two thick slices of pineapple in the middle of the pan and poke the skewer through them.
 (See photo collage below)

 - Add slices of meat to the skewer in a layered fashion, distributed evenly around the skewer, and discard the marinating bag.